-Peter Kirkpatrick is Ateronon’s key medical advisor.
+Peter Kirkpatrick is key medical advisor at Cambridge Nutraceuticals.
 He is a senior specialist neurosurgeon at Addenbrooke’s Hospital, a world-class centre of medical expertise.

-The hospital is affiliated to the University of Cambridge and makes up a part of the research-based Cambridge Bio-Medical Campus.
+The hospital is affiliated to the University of Cambridge and makes up part of the research-based Cambridge Biomedical Campus.

-Mr Kirkpatrick is a leading expert on strokes and arterial and vascular disease affecting the brain, and has published more than 200 studies.
-He is also president of the Cambridgeshire branch of Headway, the brain injury charity, and has been a major fund-raiser for their work.
-His input into the analysis of research on Ateronon, and advice on future research priorities, is invaluable to the development of the business.
+Peter is a leading expert on strokes and arterial and vascular disease affecting the brain, and has published more than 200 studies.
+He is also president of the Cambridgeshire branch of Headway, the brain injury charity, and has been a major fundraiser for their work.
+His input into the analysis of research on ATERONON HEART+, and advice on future research priorities, is invaluable to the development of the business.

-Michael Heinrich is a Professor of Ethnopharmacology and Medicinal Plant Research (Pharmacognosy) at University College London (‘UCL’) School of Pharmacy and was until recently the head of the research cluster there.
+Michael Heinrich is a Professor of Ethnopharmacology and Medicinal Plant Research (Pharmacognosy) at University College London School of Pharmacy, and was until recently the head of the research cluster there.
 He currently serves as the joint chair of UCL’s Research Ethics Committee.

-Professor Heinrich is author of over 300 published peer-reviewed papers, and is widely cited and recognised as an expert in the field of medicinal plant research.
-His key areas of interest include the prevention and early stage management of diabetes (metabolic syndrome) and cancer chemoprevention based on the use of traditional medicines as well as best practice in the supply of herbal medical products/botanicals (value chains).
+As the author of more than 300 published peer-reviewed papers, Michael is widely cited and recognised as an expert in the field of medicinal plant research.
+His key areas of interest include the prevention and early stage management of diabetes (metabolic syndrome) and cancer chemoprevention based on the use of traditional medicines, as well as best practice in the supply of herbal medical products/botanicals.